metaphysics degree

 Required Reading (3 works selected by the college) - 15 semester hours

 A three to five page paper is required for each book on what the student learned and felt from each book.
 We are interested in content.
-Please refer to the ICMT Document entitled ICMT Writing Guidelines for detailed instructions for completing your writing assignments.
+Students refer to the ICMT Document entitled ICMT Writing Guidelines for detailed instructions for completing written assignments.

 Metaphysics